apache/jena-site/source/documentation/query/function_forms.md

 ## IF

-The `IF` form evaluates it's first argument to get a boolean result, then evaluates and return the value of the second if the boolean result is true, and the third argument if it is false.
+The `IF` form evaluates its first argument to get a boolean result, then evaluates and return the value of the second if the boolean result is true, and the third argument if it is false.